The Role of Empathy and Sympathy in Coaching

 Coaching to Correct Bad Habits

 Breaking bad habits is a focal point for people trying to create a healthier, holistic lifestyle.
-It takes a coach with a high level of compassion and understanding to help someone leave harmful habits behind.
-To break a bad habit, one must be ready and willing to make some changes.
+It takes a coach with a high level of compassion, empathy and understanding to help someone leave harmful habits behind.
+To break a bad habit, one must be ready and willing to make some changes to overcome negative thought loops.
 Setting reasonable goals and understanding the cause behind the habit can help someone as they take on this difficult task.

 Depending on the nature of the negative habit in question, the individual faced with this challenge could experience many emotional and physical challenges.
 A coach with the ability to empathize toward the feelings of the other person provides a strong support system.
 Their ability to understand what the other person is going through allows them to help their contender push through the tough spots.